heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 In this chapter, you will learn how to use containerization to install and run software on your computer with the help of Docker and Docker Compose.

+This is a fairly long and complete chapter.
+It will take you some time to complete it.
+Do not hesitate to take breaks.
+The content of this chapter will be useful for the rest of the course.

 ## Installation of software: traditional vs. containerization